 Consumer ACH SEC Codes

 ARC – Accounts Receivable Entry – This ACH SEC Code enables originators to convert to a Single Entry ACH debit a consumer check received via the U.S. mail or at a dropbox location for the payment of goods or services.
-The consumers source document (i.e., the check) is used to collect the consumer’s routing number, account number, check serial number and dollar amount for the transaction.
+The consumer’s source document (i.e., the check) is used to collect the consumer’s routing number, account number, check serial number, and dollar amount for the transaction.
+All of this will support the process of accounts receivable services to make sure that payment is made.

 CIE – Customer Initiated Entry – Customer Initiated Entries are limited to credit applications where the consumer initiates the transfer of funds to a company for payment of funds owed to that company, typically through some type of home banking product or bill payment service provider.